thuangf45/LuciferCore-Docs/getting-started/entry-point.md

 ## Built-in Console Commands

-Once `Lucifer.Run()` is called, the console host is active with the following built-in commands:
+Once `Lucifer.CMD("/run"u8)` is called, the console host is active with the following built-in commands:

 | Command | Description |
 |---|---|